astromz/autoencoder-cloudML-exmp/README.md

   + Now follow the output instructions in the command line to either stream your log or check your log in GCP console.

 That is it!
-You now should have successfully trained your first convolutional autoencoder on Cloud ML.
+You now should have successfully trained your first convolutional autoencoder on Cloud ML with 1 GPU.

 ## Check your results
  - The code should automatically save two PDF figures, either on local disk or on gs bucket.
 You can check the learning curves there.